saltstack/salt/doc/topics/windows/windows-package-manager.rst

         winrepo_provider: gitpython

-    The :mod:`winrepo execution module <salt.modules.win_repo>` (discussed
-    above in the :ref:`Managing Windows Software on a Standalone Windows Minion
-    <standalone-winrepo>` section) does not yet officially support the new
-    pygit2_/GitPython_ functionality, but if either pygit2_ or GitPython_ is
-    installed into Salt's bundled Python then it *should* work.
-However, it should be considered experimental at this time.

-Accessing Authenticated Git Repos (pygit2)
+Accessing authenticated Git repos (pygit2)
 ******************************************

-Support for pygit2 added the ability to access authenticated git repositories and to set per-remote config settings.
-An example of this would be the
+pygit2  enables you to access authenticated git repositories and set per-remote config settings.
+An example of this is:
-following:

 .. code-block:: yaml